 3.17 Inflammatory conditions and autoimmune disease

-Suggested citation: Winnall, WR, Hurley, S, Greenhalgh, EM & Winstanley, MH.
-3.17 Inflammatory conditions and autoimmune disease.
+Suggested citation: Kalitsis, L, Winnall, WR, Hurley, S, & Greenhalgh, EM 3.17 Inflammatory conditions and autoimmune disease.
 In Scollo, MM and Winstanley, MH [editors].
 Tobacco in Australia: Facts and issues.
-Melbourne: Cancer Council Victoria; 2020.
-Available from http://www.tobaccoinaustralia.org.au/3-17-inflammatory-conditions-and-autoimmune-disease
+Melbourne: Cancer Council Victoria; 2024.
+Available from https://www.tobaccoinaustralia.org.au/chapter-3-health-effects/3-17-inflammatory-conditions-and-autoimmune-disease

-The role of smoking in cancer, lung diseases and cardiovascular diseases is now widely recognised.
-The fact that smoking also affects the immune system is under-appreciated.
-In fact, smoking has wide-ranging and severe impacts on the immune system.
+Along with its widely recognised role in cancer, lung diseases and cardiovascular diseases, smoking also has wide-ranging and severe impacts on the immune system.
 It increases inflammation levels, increases the risk of allergic conditions, increases the incidence of autoimmune diseases, decreases immune responses to infectious diseases and increases infection rates.1 The 2014 US Surgeon General’s report concluded that components of cigarette smoke have both immune activating and immune-suppressive effects.2

 This section describes the effects of smoking on chronic inflammation and autoimmune diseases.
 See Section 3.9 for a description of how cigarette smoke increases the susceptibility to infection of smokers.